himalayadua/Stanford-Intro-to-Logic/Unit1 - Introduction/02 Stanford CS 157 2021 - Lecture 1.md

 > Logic is the mathematics of CS as Calculus is the mathematics of Physics.

-Notes:
-- Elements of Logic
+Elements of Logic
-    -
+- Premises

 Example: Simplified end result